WWE ‘NXT TakeOver: New Orleans’ Results: First North American Champion Crowned In Ladder Match

 — WWE NXT (@WWENXT) April 8, 2018

-Toward the close of the match, fans watched in awe as all six superstars ended up battling on three ladders set up under the hanging belt.
+Towards the close of the match, fans watched in awe as all six superstars ended up battling on three ladders set up under the hanging belt.
 EC3 and Adam Cole were knocked off, but soon Dream, Dain, and Sullivan all were taken down in different spots.
 Ricochet was still on the ladder, but Cole shoved him off.
 Eventually, everyone was down with the exception of the Undisputed Era’s leader.
 Adam Cole climbed up the ladder with no other superstars in sight to knock him off and retrieved the NXT North American title belt.

 History has been made.